-Next step: Go beyond the inpatient setting and assess disparities in scores within each care setting.
+Next step: Go beyond the inpatient setting and assess equity gaps in scores within each care setting.

 Though reviewing the data is an important place to start when organization leaders tackle the complex challenge of promoting health equity, information alone won’t fix these gaps.
 It’s vital that leaders understand how unconscious bias, structural racism, social determinants, and historic policies have contributed to inequitable health, access, care delivery, and experiences.
 Institutions need to share data transparently while also creating greater cultural humility and awareness regarding the lived experiences of their patients.

-Beyond quantitative results, organizations committed to equity can leverage comments to hear the voice of their patient communities.
+Beyond quantitative results, organizations committed to diversity, equity, and inclusion in healthcare can leverage comments to hear the voice of their patient communities.
 Qualitative feedback from patients can provide valuable insights that may be left out of standard survey scopes and illuminate areas for improvement in healthcare equity that would have otherwise been missed.

 Next step: Use segmented patient experience data to understand how different communities experience care within your organization and partner with your DEI leaders to identify next steps in cultural change to address identified needs.

 All healthcare institutions benefit from prioritizing diversity, equity, and inclusion.
 Having truthful conversations about care inequities can be uncomfortable at first.
 However, laying the initial groundwork to identify the right metrics and factors to analyze and consider will pay dividends in the long run and position organizations as strong partners in the healthcare journeys of all patients.